deltachat/deltachat-pages/_posts/2025-01-22-webxdc-notifications.md

 ## "Finished Software" could be a thing again!

-While webxdc app developers may improve an app over time but they may also call it a day.
+Webxdc app developers may improve an app over time or they may call it a day.
 The webxdc specification aims to provide long-term backward-compatibility.
-Webxdc implementors are carefully adding new APIs, with increasingly extensive discussions between all parties involved.
+Once written apps are to work for a long time.
-Say Bye to broken dependencies, "forced API level upgrades" or crazy buereaucracy like "you app will be delisted if you don't declare compliancy with X" etc.
+Say Bye to broken dependencies, "forced API level upgrades", new toolchains or crazy buereaucracy like
+"you app will be delisted if you don't declare compliancy with X" etc.
 Nothing can block using an app with friends if you have the zip-file on your disc, and a webxdc-capable messenger with a chat group/room to "run" it.